 Allows to develop and deliver simultaneously within the given timeline

-It requires less planning than in the other models
+Requires less planning than in the other methodologies

 The processes are easily managed